collabnix/ioetplanet/README.md

-# ioetplanet
-Internet of Every Thing
+# Internet of Every Thing

-# Getting Started

-## Building Locally

-### Installing mkdocs

-To install MkDocs, run the following command from the command line:
+## To run the docs locally, you need to install the dependencies and then run the server.

 ```
- pip install mkdocs
+pip install -r requirements.txt
 ```

-### Preview the Build

 ```
 mkdocs serve
 ```